rangle/headless-cms-tutorial/README.md

 *This script will spin up the Sanity.io CMS development environment at localhost:3333.
 This is where we will create new data models (called schemas in sanity), and add content to display on the frontend.*

+Note: If this is your first time using Sanity, you will need to install the Sanity CLI.
+Run `npm install -g @sanity/cli` to install.

 ## packages/website

 `yarn install`